-In September 2012, YNHH acquired the assets of the Hospital of Saint Raphael, located on Chapel Street in New Haven and now named Yale New Haven Hospital Saint Raphael Campus.
-This integration allows YNHH to provide the region with more coordinated, comprehensive care.
-The YSN Midwifery Service is located on the Saint Raphael Campus.
+On September 12, 2012, Yale New Haven Hospital acquired the assets of the Hospital of Saint Raphael, located on Chapel Street in New Haven and now named Yale New Haven Hospital, Saint Raphael Campus.

 Yale New Haven Hospital is the primary clinical campus for the Yale School of Nursing.
 There are many joint appointments between the staff of the nursing service and the faculty of the nursing school who collaborate closely in the education of students and improvement of patient care.
 Yale New Haven Hospital's commitment to excellence in nursing care attracts highly qualified nurses to its staff, many of whom serve as role models to the rest of the staff and nursing students who use the clinical facilities of the hospital.
 The hospital is also the flagship hospital of the Yale New Haven Health System, a fully integrated provider of comprehensive health care to individuals, families, and employees of large and small businesses.
 In addition, as a strong regional provider network, currently composed of Bridgeport, Connecticut; Greenwich, Connecticut; Westerly, Rhode Island; and Yale New Haven hospitals, the system includes relations with insurance companies, managed care companies, physician practices, and employers throughout the state.
-Chief Executive Officer, Marna P. Borgstrom, M.P.H.; President, Keith Churchwell, M.D.; Chief Nursing Executive, Beth Beckman, D.N.Sc.
+Chief Executive Officer and President, Christopher M. O'Connor, FACHE; President, Keith Churchwell, M.D., FACC, FAHA, FACP; Chief Nursing Officer, Ena Williams, R.N.